icyguider/Shhhloader/README.md

 * FalconForceTeam for their syscall generation tool that supports SysWhispers2: https://github.com/FalconForceTeam/SysWhispers2BOF
 * Snovvcrash for their NimHollow project, which I used as a template for process hollowing: https://github.com/snovvcrash/NimHollow
 * Snovvcrash again for their DInjector project, which I used as a template for many of the included injection techniques: https://github.com/snovvcrash/DInjector
-* Cerbersec for their Ares project, whose code I used for PPID Spoofing and Blocking 3rd Party DLLs: https://github.com/Cerbersec/Ares
+* Cerbersec for their Ares project, whose code I used for PPID Spoofing, Blocking 3rd Party DLLs and Sandbox Evasion: https://github.com/Cerbersec/Ares